dougculnane/oh-ev-charging-rules/README.md

 * Add openHAB items from files in items/
 * Add openHAB widget from files in widgets/
-* Add openHAB pages from files in pages/
+* Add openHAB widget to a page
 * Link evcr items to openHAB thing channels.
 * Copy rules jar to jrules-jar folder.